dburkart/fossil/README.md

 🚨🐞 Fossil is under active development, please read the [caveats](#caveats) below 🐞🚨

-A simple and efficient time-series database.
+A simple and expressive time-series database.
 See [Overview](./docs/overview.md) for a high-level overview on current design.

 - [Fossil](#fossil)
   - [Overview](#overview)